saqib59/portfolio_aws/README.md

-# Host a static website on AWS S3 with AWS CodePipeline.
+# Host a serverless web app on s3.

 A brief description on how to connect your static website hosted on Aws s3 with the help of Aws CodePipeline.